magcode/mqtt-tools/pollumq/README.md

 # Installing
 This guide is for running on a Raspberry Pi.

 Make sure you have gcc and NodeJS installed.
 The install script requires password less sudo permission.
-Do the steps in `install.sh` if you don't have this.
+Do the steps in `install.sh` manually if you don't have this.

 ```
 cd ~